FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training: FineMed

-\textbf{Response Generation} As illustrated in Figure~\ref{fig:example}, directly answering high-complexity instructions often leads to fragile responses.
-To ensure the quality of responses in the SFT dataset, we first categorized instructions into common and complex types based on their complexity scores, with a threshold set at 8, as determined by Qwen.
-For common instructions, Qwen generated two stylistically distinct responses, and a reward model\footnote{\url{https://huggingface.co/sfairXC/FsfairX-LLaMA3-RM-v0.1}} selected the response that better aligned with human preferences, resulting in an SFT dataset containing 300,000 instructions and responses.
-For complex instructions, we engaged QwQ \cite{team2024qwq} to generate detailed long-form reasoning responses, creating an SFT dataset enriched with o1-style data.
-Additionally, Qwen generated responses to these complex instructions, which were paired with QwQ's long-form reasoning responses to form the DPO dataset.
+\paragraph{Response Generation} As illustrated in Figure~\ref{fig:example}, directly answering high-complexity instructions often leads to fragile responses.
+To ensure the quality of responses in the SFT dataset, we first categorize instructions into common and complex types based on their complexity scores, with a threshold set at 8.
+The response generation process is shown in Figure~\ref{fig:second_image}.
+For common instructions, we use Qwen to generate two stylistically distinct responses and employ a reward model\footnote{\url{https://huggingface.co/sfairXC/FsfairX-LLaMA3-RM-v0.1}\citep{xiong2024iterative} } to select the response that better aligns with human preferences.
+We then validate the selected responses through a multi-stage process.
+First, we prompt a LLM to assess whether each response (1) appropriately addresses the given instruction and (2) is grounded in the original source text.
+Responses that fail either criterion are subsequently reviewed and revised by professional clinicians.
+Through this pipeline, we curate a high-quality SFT dataset comprising 300,000 instruction–response pairs.
+For complex instructions, we engage QwQ \citep{team2024qwq} to generate and verify detailed long-form reasoning responses, creating an SFT dataset enriched with o1-style data.
+Additionally, we use FineMedLM (our SFT-trained model) to generate responses to the same instructions and pair them with QwQ's reasoning outputs, forming a dataset for DPO.
 Detailed prompts for response generation can be found in Appendix~\ref{sec:a3}.